 These symptoms are classed as short term symptoms, but for many women certain ones can feel as though they are lasting a lifetime.
 As with any symptom.
 Each woman will experience these symptoms in completely different ways, with differing intensities and will respond to different treatments.

-- Night sweats – those two words speak for themselves, make sure rooms are well ventilated, you might have to get used to arctic temperatures for a while!
+- Night sweats – those two words speak for themselves.
+Make sure rooms are well ventilated – you might have to get used to arctic temperatures for a while!
 Encourage the wearing of natural fibres like cotton or bamboo and hydrate well throughout the day.
+Find out expert advice to help with night sweats and buy hormone regulation products for sleep.

-- Palpitations – can often accompany hot flushes and can be alarming, always get checked out by your GP if worried; rarely at this time of life is it the effect of you walking into the room believe me…well past that now!
+- Palpitations – these can often accompany hot flushes and can be alarming.
+If your loved one is experiencing palpitations, encourage them to always get checked out by their GP if they’re worried.
+Rarely at this time of life is it the effect of you walking into the room, believe me…well past that now!

 - Problems with bleeding – irregular, heavy periods: all woman should get any change to their regular cycles checked out.
 Oestrogen deficiency can cause all sorts of problems.
-Make sure if experiencing heavy bleeding that ‘she’ is not anaemic as well.
+Make sure if experiencing heavy bleeding that she is not anaemic as well.
 There are various medications that can be prescribed which can help or having a Mirena coil inserted can really help.
+Here is why periods get worse before menopause, read expert advice for period changes in menopause and find supplements for period changes in menopause.

-- Fine motor skills can be affected: has she been dropping much lately?
+- Fine motor skills can be affected: has she been dropping things much lately?

 - Insomnia and disturbed sleep: if she has been experiencing even half of the above symptoms more than likely sleep patterns will be disturbed.

-- Weight gain: women’s metabolic rate slow downs at this time of life accompanied by hormone fluctuations it can take a bit of tweaking and nudging to diet and exercise levels to get back on track.
+- Weight gain: women’s metabolic rate slow downs at this time of life, and accompanied by hormone fluctuations it can take a bit of tweaking and nudging to diet and exercise levels to get back on track.
+Here’s how to help keep to a healthy weight during menopause and supplements for shape management.

 - Bloating: some women start reacting differently to certain foods – keep a food diary to find out which foods may be triggering this.